aws-solutions/serverless-image-handler/README.md

 ## Deploy

 - Deploy the distributable to the Amazon S3 bucket in your account.
-Make sure you are uploading the files in `deployment/global-s3-assets` and `deployment/regional-s3-assets` to `$BUCKET_NAME/$SOLUTION_NAME/$VERSION`.
+Make sure you are uploading the files in `deployment/global-s3-assets` and `deployment/regional-s3-assets` to `$BUCKET_NAME/$SOLUTION_NAME/$VERSION` (check [this](https://github.com/aws-solutions/serverless-image-handler/issues/332#issuecomment-1029274526) out for more info).
+- Create another S3 Bucket[1] to be used as the source[2] where the images are going to be stored in.
 - Get the link of the solution template uploaded to your Amazon S3 bucket.
 - Deploy the solution to your account by launching a new AWS CloudFormation stack using the link of the solution template in Amazon S3.

+[1] It might be good for the project's standard sake to name it as `$BUCKET_PREFIX`.

+[2] It's required when creating the stack in CloudFormation.

+## Troubleshooting

+_S3 Bucket not found_

+Make sure the stack is being created at the same region you have set up for the project.
+If the error persists, double check you are using the second created bucket as the source.

 # Collection of operational metrics